 Author: Carla Bodo, Simona Bodo

 As in Germany, the Ministry for Popular Culture was immediately abolished after the war: yet, whereas cultural competencies were devolved to the Lander in the former case, in Italy they were instead retained by the state and split among several ministries.
-The "protection of heritage", "freedom of thought and of artistic expression", and the "promotion of cultural development" were the key cultural goals indicated by our anticipatory Constitution of 1947 (Articles 9, 21 and 33).
-However, only the first two goals were actively pursued from the outset, whereas the "promotion of cultural development" – at that time an anticipatory goal – remained in the background for more than two decades.
+The "protection of heritage" and the "promotion of cultural development", along with "freedom of thought and of artistic expression", were the key cultural goals indicated by our far-sighted Constitution of 1947 (Articles 9, 21 and 33, see chapter 5.1.1).
+However, only the first two goals were actively pursued from the outset, whereas the "promotion of cultural development" – at that time a quite anticipatory goal – remained in the background for more than two decades.
 Support for contemporary creativity was no longer a priority, and access to the arts was still for the happy few.
 Widespread participation in cultural life, however, gradually gathered momentum through the fast-developing cultural industries, and notably through the high level of post-war film production and through the new mass medium: television.

 A relevant turning point came in the 1970s, when many significant institutional reforms took place, innovating public policies in the cultural field.
 The first move came in 1972, when, according to the 1947 Constitution, the 15 ordinary regions were finally established, with a start-up of the decentralisation process.
 In particular, very active policies were undertaken by some of the regions (Lombardy, Toscana, Emilia Romagna…), soon becoming aware of the potential of culture and the arts as a positive assertion of their own identities.
 The municipalities followed this example and, around the mid-1970s, the promotion of culture and of broader participation in cultural life became widely debated national issues.
 Nevertheless, the demand for more cultural decentralisation remained unfulfilled, as the reallocation of competencies on heritage and the performing arts among the state, the regions and local authorities - which, according to Leg.
 Decree 616/1977, should have taken place within 1978 - was not enacted.